bisma-nawaz/sts/README.md

 ## Usage

 - Once set up, the STS Assistant is ready to process speech-to-speech tasks with RAG for information lookup.
-## Contact

-For any questions or support, please reach out to [bisma-nawaz](https://github.com/bisma-nawaz).

----

-You can now create the file at the provided link and paste this content into `README.md`.
-Let me know if you'd like any further modifications!